audt-ai/entity-resolution-spec/README.md

 - **Reproducibility**: Results can be verified and audited
 - **Conservative defaults**: Ambiguity is preserved rather than collapsed

-This is not a product, not a detection system, and not a scoring engine.
-It is infrastructure for resolving identity.

 ## What This Schema Does